Starg98/JavaScriptCalculator/README.txt

 README
 JavaScript calculator with basic functions.
-This was good training for me how to use basic front-end tech effectively.

 CONTACT
 If you have any questions, ideas or suggestions, please contact me by email: villesiekkinen@hotmail.com